vickydevo/PMKK-DEVOPS/Classes/week7/jenkins/node_webhook.md

 ### 4. Test the Webhook
 - Push a commit to the repository or trigger an event configured in the webhook.
-- Verify that Jenkins starts the pipeline job automatically.
+- Verify that Jenkins starts the pipeline job automatically

 ### 5. Troubleshooting
 - **Webhook Delivery**: Check the webhook delivery logs in your Git repository to ensure the payload is sent successfully.